Whistle (Blackpink song)

-"Whistle" received generally positive reviews from music critics following its release, who praised the song's musical styles and composition, and was further named among the best releases of the year by Billboard magazine.
-A commercial success in the group's home country, "Whistle" claimed the number-one position on the Gaon Digital Chart for two weeks, marking their first number-one single of their career.
-Directed by Beomjin J of VM Project Architecture, the song's accompanying music video was an instant hit on YouTube, achieving over ten million views within five days of its release and was awarded the Best Music Video of the year at the 2016 Mnet Asian Music Awards.
-Blackpink made their debut stage with "Whistle" on SBS's Inkigayo on August 14, 2016, and continued to promote the song on the music program throughout August and September.
+"Whistle" received positive reviews from music critics, who praised the song's musical styles and composition.
+It was named among the best K-pop releases of the year and the decade by Billboard magazine.
+A commercial success, the song held the number-one position on the Gaon Digital Chart in South Korea for two weeks, marking Blackpink's first number-one single of their career.
+It additionally reached number two on the US Billboard World Digital Songs chart.
+Directed by Beomjin J of VM Project Architecture, the accompanying music video features vibrant sets with the group members singing against various backdrops.
+It garnered over 10 million views within five days of its release, and was awarded the Best Music Video of the year at the 2016 Mnet Asian Music Awards.
+Blackpink made their debut stage with the song on SBS's Inkigayo on August 14, 2016, and continued with promotion on the music program throughout August and September.